anthonyirwin82/learnlazarus/docs/_docs/contributing-to-learn-lazarus/index.md

 The entire source code is available on github at [{{ site.git_address }}]({{ site.git_address }}) and the website is in the docs directory and uses [Jekyll](https://jekyllrb.com/) to generate the website.

+{{ site.title }} has a custom Github Actions Workflow that builds Jekyll and does not use the older and restricted Github Pages Jekyll.
+This allows us to use the latest version of Jekyll and run any Jekyll Plugin without issues.

 You can fork the {{ site.title }} github repository at [{{ site.git_address }}]({{ site.git_address }}) make changes on your repository and make a pull request to submit the changes back.

 Information contributed to the github repository will be licensed under the {{ site.license }}.